 - GRE score (recommended a score of 1000 or higher)

 - Three letters of recommendation

 - Statement of purpose

 The recruitment and admissions committee will oversee the specific admissions processes for the program, review candidate applications, and make admissions decisions.
 The graduate admissions standards of the university shall apply to all Ed.D. candidates.

 The Ed.D. program requires the following of applicants for admission to the doctoral program:

 - An earned baccalaureate degree and master's degree from an accredited institution of higher education with a cumulative grade point average of 3.0 or higher in upper-division and graduate study combined;

 - Official transcripts from each college or university attended since high school graduation (no exceptions);

-- Submission of Graduate Record Examination (GRE) scores from three sections of the General Test taken within the last five years with a recommended total score of 1000 or higher;
+- Submission of Graduate Record Examination (GRE) scores from three sections of the General Test taken within the last five years;

 - A written statement of purpose reflecting an understanding of the challenges facing the public schools or community colleges/institutions of higher education in California;